microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/samlorwsfedexternaldomainfederation-list-domains.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the externalDomainName resources from the domains navigation property.
+Get the list of all externalDomainName for a [samlOrWsFedExternalDomainFederation](../resources/samlorwsfedexternaldomainfederation.md).

 ## Permissions

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |